dbmeads/reactivate/README.md

 // You can unsubscribe from state updates as well store.unsubscribe(callback);

-// You can optionally add JSON Schema based validation to any store store.setSchema({
+// You can add JSON Schema based validation to any store store.setSchema({
     type: 'object',
     properties: {